cohesivejones/Doorbell/README.md

 # Doorbell Bridge
 This project is hosted on a [Adafruit Feather ESP32](https://www.adafruit.com/product/3405) board.
 The executing code behaves like a WiFi/BLE brige interface between an MQTT server hosted in the cloud and a standard 4 channel doorbell/intercom allowing the doorbell to act as an IoT device.

 The doorbell circuit is connected to a BLE server hosted on a [Adafruit Feather nRF52 Bluefruit](https://www.adafruit.com/product/3406).
+The code for the server can be found [here](https://github.com/cohesivejones/doorbell-server).

 You will need to add a config.h header file to get things going: